jeremywickham/BrewCompetitionCustomModules/README.md

 Brewer Scoresheets
 ==================
+About
+-
+This will show a link on the page for the entrant to download a zip file of their entry's score sheet for the competition.
+The zip file will be named <Competition Name>_<First Name>_<Last Name>.zip and will contain all of the score sheets for that entrant.
+The score sheet type must be a PDF.

+Installation and Configruation
+-

 Create directory on your webserver in the brew competition directory called 'scoresheets'

 Add the .htaccess file to disable anyone from browsing the directory